 Network World just named PRIVATE WiFi as one of their 20 essential iPhone/iPad apps for business.Read Online

 ExpertFlyer talks with Kent Lawson, Founder & CEO of Private Communications Corporation, a security technology company that protects personal data and information online.
 PRIVATE WiFi, the company’s flagship software product, encrypts all computer data across unencrypted WiFi networks, ensuring online privacy for those without access to virtual private networks (VPNs).Read Online

 Our CEO, Kent Lawson, just published a piece about the risks inherent to all public wifi hotspots in USA Today Magazine.Read Online

 This Journal of Forensic Accounting article examines the risks of using public wifi networks.Read Online

-Public wifi is growing, and so is the risk of people's privacy being violated on it unless they take protective measures.
-WPIX 11 NY reporter James Ford investigates the growing concern of wifi hacking.
-Setting up rogue hotspots in Times Square, Ford and members of the PRIVATE WiFi team highlight the huge vulnerabilities.Read Online
+Public WiFi use is growing, and so is the risk of people's privacy being violated unless they take protective measures.
+WPIX 11 reporter James Ford investigates the growing concern of WiFi hacking.
+After setting up a rogue hotspot in Times Square, Ford and members of the PRIVATE WiFi team highlight the huge vulnerabilities users face if they don't protect themselves with a VPN like PRIVATE WiFi.Read Online

-As more subway stations in New York City become equipped with free wifi connections, the security concerns are growing.
-The team at PRIVATE WiFi met with NBC's Andrew Siff to show how easy it is for a hacker to steal your data on public WiFi.
-Although there are dangers, the solution to staying secure is a Virtual Private Network, or VPN, like PRIVATE WiFi.Read Online
+As more subway stations in New York City become equipped with free WiFi connections, the security concerns are growing.
+The team at PRIVATE WiFi met with WNBC's Andrew Siff to show how easy it is for a hacker to steal your data on public WiFi.
+Although there are dangers, the solution to staying secure is using a VPN like PRIVATE WiFi.Read Online